-Sevenoaks Prep makes use of a number of additional services as and when required, e.g., Educational Psychologists, Speech and Language and Occupational Therapists, Family Therapists and Touch-Typing Specialist.
+Sevenoaks Preparatory School makes use of a number of additional services as and when required, e.g., Educational Psychologists, Speech and Language and Occupational Therapists, Family Therapists and/or Touch-Typing Specialist.
+We keep in regular contact with local private clinics and can link parents with professionals when necessary.